Obsessive Compulsive Disorder (OCD)

 Treatment of Obsessive Compulsive Disorders

-We specialise in dealing with multiple problems (co-morbidity) at Yes We Can Youth Clinics.
-Our intensive treatment programme helps young people cope with OCD and the other issues they face, so that they can look forward to a bright, new future.
-Warmth, sincere attention and involvement are central in our approach.
+At Yes We Can Youth Clinics, we specialise in dealing with multiple problems (co-morbidity).
+Our intensive treatment programme helps young people cope with OCD and the other issues they face so that they can look forward to a bright, new future.
+Warmth, sincere attention, and involvement are central to our approach.

-At Yes We Can Youth Clinics, we are available 24/7 to provide warm and professional guidance.
-We help young people, whom we call 'fellows', to deal with their problems and become empowered, so that they can function well in society again.
-We do not look at the 'labels' they have received in the past, but rather at their talents, qualities and possibilities.
+We are available 24/7 to provide warm and professional guidance.
+We help young people, whom we call 'fellows', to deal with their problems and become empowered to function well in society again.
+We do not look at the 'labels' they have received in the past but rather at their talents, qualities and possibilities.
 The clinical treatment programme lasts ten weeks.
 Our follow-up care programme continues to help and guide these young people in their recovery and further development.
-For example, finding a fulfilling way of life plays an important role.
+For example, finding a fulfilling way of life, whether it involves school, voluntary work, or something else, plays an important role.

 Recognition